 In the apostle Paul’s explanation of what happens to us (and what we begin to be aware of) in our conversion, he asks, “Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.”
-(Romans 6:3-4).
+(Romans 6.3-4).

-In another epistle, Paul says that God saved us “by the washing2 of regeneration, and renewing of the Holy Ghost; Which he shed on us abundantly through Jesus Christ our Saviour” (Titus 3:5b, 6).
+In another epistle, Paul says that God saved us “by the washing2 of regeneration, and renewing of the Holy Ghost; Which he shed on us abundantly through Jesus Christ our Saviour” (Titus 3.5-6).

 Let us learn what the apostle would have us to know about the effect of Christ’s death for us, applied by the Holy Spirit within us, from Romans chapter 6.

-Firstly, we are, spiritually, crucified and buried with Christ: “Therefore we are buried with4 him by baptism into death…” (v.4a).
-By our being baptised into Christ’s death (v.3) we have our own baptism into death—in which our old nature was put to death.
-And what is dead must be buried.
-In other words: because of what Christ has accomplished for us in his death, our old fallen, spiritually dead nature was crucified and buried with him.
-By our baptism into death we are (or, our old nature was) dead and buried with Christ.
+Firstly, we are, spiritually, crucified and buried with Christ: “Therefore we are buried with3 him by baptism into death…” (v.4a).
+By our being baptised into Christ’s death (v.3) we have our own baptism into death, in which our old nature was put to death.
+And what is dead must be put away in burial.

 See how appropriate the sacrament of baptism is as an analogy for teaching and commemorating Christ’s death and what it has accomplished for us:

-As in Christ’s death, he was “made…to be sin for us” (2 Corinthians 5:21), and in his burial, the “unclean” corpse was put away (Numbers 9:9; 19:11-16);
+- As in Christ’s death, he was “made…to be sin for us” (2 Corinthians 5.21), and in his burial, the “unclean” corpse was put away (Numbers 9.9; 19.11-16);

-- So, in our baptism by the Holy Spirit (symbolised by water baptism), our sins and and sinful nature are washed away (Mark 1:4; Acts 22:16).
+- So, in our baptism by the Holy Spirit, symbolised by water baptism, our sins and and sinful nature are washed away (Mark 1.4; Acts 22.16).

 Secondly, we are, spiritually, raised with Christ in his resurrection: “…that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.” (v.4b).

-Reckon this to be true of yourself—as Paul did of himself: “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me” (Galatians 2:20).
+Reckon this to be true of yourself—as Paul did of himself: “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me” (Galatians 2.20).

-Elsewhere Paul describes this reckoning as the renewing of your mind: That ye put off concerning the former conversation the old man, which is corrupt according to the deceitful lusts; And be renewed in the spirit of your mind; And that ye put on the new man, which after God is created in righteousness and true holiness” (Ephesians 4:22-24).
+Elsewhere Paul describes this reckoning as the renewing of your mind: “That ye put off concerning the former conversation the old man, which is corrupt according to the deceitful lusts; And be renewed in the spirit of your mind; And that ye put on the new man, which after God is created in righteousness and true holiness” (Ephesians 4.22-24).

-And in Colossians, in the midst of Paul’s teaching the same doctrines to that church, he teaches Christians to: “Set your affection on things above, not on things on the earth.
-For ye are dead, and your life is hid with Christ in God…Mortify therefore your members which are upon the earth…And have put on the new man, which is renewed in knowledge after the image of him that created him” (Colossians 3:2,5,10).
+In Colossians, in the midst of Paul’s teaching the same doctrines to that church, he teaches Christians to mortify the members7 of their dead old nature, and instead to put on their new man: “Set your affection on things above, not on things on the earth.
+For ye are dead, and your life is hid with Christ in God…Mortify therefore your members which are upon the earth; fornication, uncleanness, inordinate affection, evil concupiscence, and covetousness, which is idolatry…And have put on the new man, which is renewed in knowledge after the image of him that created him” (Colossians 3.2,5,10).

 The apostle Peter taught this same doctrine: “Forasmuch then as Christ hath suffered for us in the flesh, arm yourselves likewise with the same mind: for he that hath suffered in the flesh hath ceased from sin; That he no longer should live the rest of his time in the flesh to the lusts of men, but to the will of God.
-For the time past of our life may suffice us to have wrought the will of the Gentiles, when we walked in lasciviousness, lusts, excess of wine, revellings, banquetings, and abominable idolatries” (1 Peter 4:1-3).
+For the time past of our life may suffice us to have wrought the will of the Gentiles, when we walked in lasciviousness, lusts, excess of wine, revellings, banquetings, and abominable idolatries” (1 Peter 4.1-3).

+Christian!
 Arm yourselves likewise with the same mind.